IoE Research Staff and their Projects

 In the latest UK Research Excellence Framework (REF 2014), we were ranked in the top ten nationally for our research publications with 80% of our research considered to be world-leading or internationally excellent.

-Below, you will find a summary of our research staff and their projects.
+Below, you will find a summary of our research staff and their projects (as ordered alphabetically by their surname).
 Our staff are also available to comment on a wide range of key national and international educational issues and policies.
 If you are a journalist and would like to interview a member of our staff on a particular issue/policy, please direct your enquiries to the IoE’s Research Communications Lead (Dr. Natthapoj Vincent Trakulphadetkrai).

 Prof. Alan Floyd